-- 1. Instal the feet on the track and level it. - 2.
+- 1. Level the track. - 2.
 Orient the two carts on the track so their magnetic bumpers are toward each other. - 3.
 Test cases A1 through A3 and B1 through B3 described below.
 Draw two diagrams (one for before the collision and one for after the collision) for each case.
 In every diagram, show a velocity vector for each cart with a length that approximately represents the relative speed of the cart.